frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise1.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1c/flat-intake/PS-S2.webp" style="width:100%">
       <figcaption>2.
-Draw a rectangle ontop of the tube to represent the floor of this intake</figcaption>
+Draw a rectangle on top of the tube to represent the floor of this intake</figcaption>
     </figure>
   </div>